 Since 1970, photographers have frequently blurred the line between the medium and other artistic disciplines.
 The department has collected outstanding examples of contemporary photographic work to parallel the DAM’s modern and contemporary art collection.
 Works by artists such as Chuck Close, Petah Coyne, and Tom Friedman display the rich cross-fertilization that occurs when painters, sculptors and conceptual artists explore new ideas through photography.
 Other pieces, by David Levinthal, Cindy Sherman, and Lorna Simpson push the conventions of photography to new limits and expand our understanding of what the medium can be, while photographs by international artists, such as Shirin Neshat and Liu Wei exhibit the exchange of ideas that is possible in today’s universally connected world.

-These DAM photography publications are available in the Museum Shop and online.
+These DAM photography publications are available in the Shop and online.

-- Robert Benjamin: Notes From a Quiet Life.
-Benjamin, Robert.
+- Robert Benjamin: Notes from a Quiet Life.
+Robert Benjamin.
 Santa Fe and Denver: Radius Books in cooperation with the Denver Art Museum, 2012.